 Listen to other survivors and caregivers share their stories.
 Select a playlist to watch from the thumbnails below or select a topic from the side bar menu.

-The BCBIA wants to thank the courageous individuals for opening up and sharing their tough but wonderful story with everyone.
-Listen to how far each one of them persevere from day one.
+The BCBIA wants to thank the courageous individuals who opened up and shared their tough but wonderful stories.
+Join us in recognizing how each one of them has courageously persevered from day one.

 Immersive theatrical experience Reassembled, Slightly Askew was created by brain injury survivor and playwright Shannon Yee.
 This powerful interactive theatre piece takes the participant on a journey of recovery from Shannon's injury.